jorgonor/jslash/README.md

 operations of the developer, trying to always provide a built-in solution for a common problem on game development.

+jslash is licensed under MIT license.

 # Greetings

-* OpenGameArt: Thanks for your open-art, I love your work :D.
+* OpenGameArt: Thanks for your open-art, I love your work :D. You can find them on http://opengameart.org

+* Antifarea.
+The sprites used on Animated Sprites Demo are made by him.
+A really good work!
+Thanks for your work.